-Heart Failure Education and Guidance to Help You Manage Your Heart Health
+Heart Failure Education to Help You Manage Your Health

-A personalized self-management program will be developed for you by the Advanced Heart Failure and Transplant Center medical team.
-Your comprehensive plan, which will include input from you, will include:
+A comprehensive, personalized self-management plan is developed for each patient by the Advanced Heart Failure and Transplant Center team.

 - A complete physical assessment by a heart failure specialist